peterwissel/Udacity_ND_Data_Engineer/P8_Data_Engineering_Capstone_Project/README.md

 Project-Capstone provides tools to automatically process, clean, analyze US I94 Immigration data in a flexible way and help to answer questions like the four Project questions.

+##### Hint: Call the script on a cluster with the given package:

+        !spark-submit --packages saurfang:spark-sas7bdat:2.1.0-s_2.11 script.py